priestd09/vhostadder-nginx/README.md

  -  you need to make directory /home/www and make www-data owner

 Install instructions:
- -  Put addsite to /bin folder
+ -  Put addsite and delsite to /bin folder
- -  chmod +x addsite

 Usage:
 addsite foobar.org